opendaylight/docs/docs/getting-started-guide/project-release-notes/bier.rst

 * Is is possible migrate from the previous release?
 If so, how?

-* Not applicable as there is no previous release.
+* Migration with data from Carbon to Nitrogen is not supported.

 Compatibility
 -------------

 * Is this release compatible with the previous release?
-No previous release.
+Yes.
 * Any API changes?
-No.
+Yes.
+Some BIER-TE APIs have been added.
 * Any configuration changes?
-No.
+Yes.
+BGP-LS should be used instead of OpenFlow to get topology information.

 Bugs Fixed
 ----------

-* Not applicable as there is no previous release.
+* None.

 Known Issues
 ------------

-* Not applicable as there is no previous release.
+* None.

 End-of-life
 ===========

-* List of features/APIs which are EOLed, deprecated, and/or removed in this release
-* N/A
+* None.

 Standards
 =========